knative/community/ROLES.md

 - Write access to repo (assign issues/PRs, add/remove labels and milestones, edit issues and PRs, edit wiki, create/delete labels and milestones)

-- Capable of directly applying `lgtm` and `approve` labels for any PR

   - Expected to respect OWNERS files approvals and use [standard procedure for merging code](./REVIEWING.md#merging-prs)